drkostas/Garmin-Activities-Tool/README.md

-# Fix for Swimming Activities in Garmin Connect
+# Garmin Activity Tool

 Garmin Vivofit 3 does not track correctly swimming distances and doesn't have gps.

-With this app you can fix these distances and add geolocation to your activity.
+With this app you can fix the distances and add geolocation to any activity.

 Steps:

-1. Export your swimming activity's tcx file from garmin connect.
+1. Export your activity's tcx file from garmin connect.

 2. Place in "Inputs/TCX".